Thinking we might be a good fit?

 What You Don’t Need to Prepare

-You don’t need a perfect life story, a polished explanation of your symptoms, or answers to big questions before you come.
-You also don’t need to “get it all together” before therapy starts — that’s what therapy is for.
+You don’t need a perfect life story, a polished explanation of your symptoms, or answers to big questions before starting therapy.
+You don’t need to have everything figured out.
+That is what therapy is for.
 Just bring yourself.
-Your story will unfold at a pace that feels right for you.
+Your story can unfold at a pace that feels right for you.

 If You Feel Nervous

-It’s completely normal to feel unsure before the first session.
+Feeling unsure before a first session is completely normal.
 Many people do.
-I’ll walk you through the process step by step, and you can ask questions at any time.
-You’re not expected to know everything before you arrive — only to take the next step.
+You will be guided through the process step by step, with space to ask questions at any time.
+There is no expectation to know what to say or where to begin.
+Only to take the next step.